ChaseTramel/ChaseTramel/README.md

 - 👋 Hi, I’m @ChaseLittlepaws
-- 👀 I’m interested in front end web development and Obsidian.md
+- 👀 I’m interested in front end web development, Obsidian.md, and Second Life scripting
-- 💞️ I’m looking to collaborate on an Obsidian plugin and Gatsby sites.
+- 💞️ I’m looking to collaborate on an Obsidian plugin, Gatsby sites, and LSL projects.
-- 📫 Reach me via Littlepaws@hey.com
+- 📫 Reach me via Littlepaws@hey.com or Discord at Chase#7689